Tips and Tricks to Growing Your SQL Server Estate from SMB to Enterprise Scale

-We have two SQL 2005 64-bit clusters in our organization: a four-node production cluster and a two-node dev/test cluster.
-We recently migrated a database from SQL 2000 that relied on an Oracle linked server for some of it's computations.
+We have two SQL 64-bit clusters in our organization: a four-node production cluster and a two-node dev/test cluster.
+We recently migrated a database from SQL that relied on an Oracle linked server for some of it's computations.
 No big deal, right?
-Install the Oracle client software and create the linked server just like in SQL 2000 right?
+Install the Oracle client software and create the linked server just like in the other SQL version right?
 Be sure to repeat the process on both nodes for failover-sake, right?
 Wrong.
 In the case of 64-bit SQL instances we have a few extra steps we need to take to get an Oracle linked server configured and working properly.

 64-bit computing is coming of age.
 In most cases, our installation and configuration processes do not change from 32-bit to 64-bit: setting up logins, creating SQL Agent jobs; nothing inherently different there.
 Inconsistencies do exist however.
 Take for example linked servers - more specifically linked servers to Oracle databases.
 In 32-bit environments we simply install the Oracle client software, create the linked server, add remote logins and move on to the next project.
 In the 64-bit world the process is slightly more difficult - and in the case of one critical step it impacts any existing users on the instance!

 Process Creating Oracle Linked Server on a 64-bit SQL Instance: